 We’re here to help!
 Please visit our FAQs for more information on taxes for expats and the foreign earned income exclusion.

-Many tax preparation companies charge you a basic rate, and then add on additional charges for eFiling, joint returns, rental properties, capital gains, small businesses, etc. And once you're committed and find out the total fee, it's too late.
-All expat tax returns are prepared for a flat fee of $225.
-Our fee always includes your state tax return, small biz, rentals and foreign earned income exclusion calculations.
+Many tax preparation companies charge you a basic rate, and then add on additional charges for eFiling, joint returns, rental properties, capital gains, small businesses, etc. And once you’re committed and find out the total fee, it’s too late.
+Most expat tax returns are prepared for a fee range of $400 to $500.
+Our fee always includes your state tax return foreign earned income exclusion calculations.
 Please review our Fee Structure for more information.

 Watson CPA Group is not just tax preparers- we are tax consultants, and our firm will take you through the cycles of your personal and business lives.
 We are a resource that is always available throughout the year.
 Have a question?
 Need advice?
 Received a notice from the IRS just before Happy Hour on a Friday?
 You can contact us anytime, day or night.